This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-Idea #3: Empty portable pools when not use and store away.
+Idea #3: Empty portable pools when not in use and store them away.
 Children can drown in as little as one inch of water.

-Idea #4: Never leave floats or pool toys laying around as they can block your view and be a trip hazard.
+Idea #4: Never leave floats or pool toys around, as they can block your view and be a trip hazard.

-Idea #5: Keep a first aid kit, life preserver, and phone around should you have to call 9-1-1.
+Idea #5: Keep a first aid kit, life preserver, and phone around should you call 9-1-1.

 CLASSES YOU CAN TAKE TO FRESHEN UP YOUR POOL SKILLS:

-The National Swimming Pool Foundation offers some really great classes with some being strictly online for pool and spa operators to aquatic risk management.
+some great classes, some strictly online for pool and spa operators to aquatic risk management.